tuyentruong/ray-quickstart/README.md

 using the `scripts\ubuntu_start.bat` script.
 The script will ensure that port forwarding has been set up correctly so that you will be able to communicate with the Ray cluster on the Ubuntu instance from your local computer.

-Finally, you will need to add your public SSH key to ~/.ssh/authorized_keys on your Ubuntu instance so that your local computer will be able to connect to the Ubuntu instance to configure your runtime environment and sync the checkpoints using rsync.

 If your GPU-enabled computer has Linux installed, you can take a look at `setup\setup_ubuntu.sh` for the setup that needs to be done to install and configure Ray cluster.
 The setup script was written for Ubuntu, but hopefully it will be easy to adapt for other distros.